St. Joan's International Alliance

-St. Joan's International Alliance is a non profit women's organization.
-St. Joan's is a feminist Catholic organization, with a focus on women's equality.
+St. Joan's International Alliance is a non profit women's organisation.
+St. Joan's is a feminist Catholic organisation, with a focus on women's equality.
 It is named after St. Joan of Arc.
-The organization has played a major role in influencing the ordination of women and general human rights.
+The organisation has played a major role in influencing the ordination of women and general human rights.
 Their mission is "to secure the political, social and economic equality between men and women and to further the work and usefulness of Catholic women as citizens".

 History

 The Catholic Women's Suffrage Society

-The organization was founded in London, England in 1911 as the "Catholic Women's Suffrage Society," with a focus on organizing Catholic women in England to support women's suffrage.
+The organisation was founded in London, England in 1911 as the Catholic Women's Suffrage Society, with a focus on organising Catholic women in England to support women's suffrage.

 Founding

-Prior to the founding of the Catholic Women’s Suffrage Society, Catholic suffragettes had participated in other suffrage organizations, such as the Women’s Social and Political Union (WSPU), the Women’s Freedom League (WFL), and the National Union of Women’s Suffrage Societies (NUWSS).
+Prior to the founding of the Catholic Women's Suffrage Society, Catholic suffragettes had participated in other suffrage organisations, such as the Women's Social and Political Union (WSPU), the Women's Freedom League (WFL), and the National Union of Women's Suffrage Societies (NUWSS).

-The roots of the Catholic Women’s Suffrage Society began when young Catholic suffragettes Gabrielle Jeffery and May Kendall met on 8 December 1910, coincidentally the date of the Feast of the Immaculate Conception.
+The roots of the Catholic Women's Suffrage Society began when young Catholic suffragettes Gabrielle Jeffery and May Kendall met on 8 December 1910, coincidentally the date of the Feast of the Immaculate Conception.
 Jeffery and Kendall met while waiting outside Holloway Prison to welcome the release of imprisoned suffragettes, a common practice for the WSPU in England at the time.
-Jeffery and Kendall developed the idea of creating a Catholic women’s suffrage organization to bring together Catholics, male and female, to work towards women’s suffrage.
-Together with seven other Catholic suffragists, they held their first meeting on 25 March 1911 and created the Catholic Women’s Suffrage Society.
-Early members of the CWSS, in addition to Gabrielle Jeffery and May Kendall, included Beatrice Gadsby, Christine O’Connor, Smyth Pigott, Monica Whately, and Kathleen Fitzgerald, who was appointed first chairman of the Society.
+Jeffery and Kendall developed the idea of creating a Catholic women's suffrage organisation to bring together Catholics, male and female, to work towards women's suffrage.
+Together with seven other Catholic suffragists, they held their first meeting on 25 March 1911 and created the Catholic Women's Suffrage Society.
+Early members of the CWSS, in addition to Jeffery and Kendall, included Alice Abadam, Florence Barry, Beatrice Gadsby, Christabel Marshall, Christine O’Connor, Smyth Pigott, Monica Whately, and Kathleen Fitzgerald, who was appointed first chairman of the Society.
 The purpose of the Society was “to band together Catholics of both sexes, in order to secure the Parliamentary vote on the same terms as it is, or may be granted to men."

-The Catholic Women’s Suffrage Society chose for its colors blue, gold, and white: blue representing Mary the mother of Christ, and gold and white in reference to the papacy of the Catholic church.
+The Catholic Women's Suffrage Society chose for its colours blue, gold, and white: blue representing Mary the mother of Christ, and gold and white in reference to the papacy of the Catholic church.
 In addition, the CWSS chose Joan of Arc as their patron.

 While the CWSS was founded in London, additional branches were later created throughout United Kingdom.
 The first branch outside of London was founded in 1911 in Hastings in East Sussex.
 In the next several years, other branches sprung up in Liverpool, Brighton, Plymouth, Cardiff, Manchester, Birmingham, Wakefield, Oxford, and Oldham, as well as some Scottish branches.